SamuelD-Data/python_challenges/w3resource/basics_part_2.md

 True
 False
 True

+88.
+def lettercheck(s1, s2):
+    status = True
+    for x in s2:
+        if x not in s1:
+            status = False
+    return status

 89. Write a Python program to compute the sum of the three lowest positive numbers from a given list of numbers.